darecstowell/wraeclast-whisperer/README.md

 You are free to:

-Share — Copy and redistribute the material in any medium or format.
+- Share — Copy and redistribute the material in any medium or format.
-Adapt — Remix, transform, and build upon the material.
+- Adapt — Remix, transform, and build upon the material.
-The licensor cannot revoke these freedoms as long as you follow the license terms - see the LICENSE file for details.
+The licensor cannot revoke these freedoms as long as you follow the license terms.

+See the LICENSE file for details.

 ## Acknowledgments